Do you like your cookies chewy? This is the best chewy cookies recipe ever!

 - *espresso powder

-This really is an easy cookie recipe.
 Everything is mixed in one bowl.
 I used my stand mixer, but if you have the muscle power (or you want to get out some aggravation) feel free to mix this cookie dough by hand.

 If you are like me, don’t fret.
-Instead of putting the cookie dough in the fridge, I put it in the FREEZER.
+Instead of putting the cookie dough in the fridge, I put it in the freezer.
 It chills faster so I can get back to baking.
 Don’t forget it, or you will have frozen cookie dough on your hands.

 If you are really organized, you can make this cookie dough and place it in the fridge overnight (covered with plastic wrap).
 Now that is a plan I should try.
 The dough will be ready and waiting.

-- use brown sugar not white sugar
+- use brown sugar, not white sugar

 - substitute butter for shortening